tmenguy/ha-solcast-solar/README.md

 - do not install :) just for testing

 v3.0.42
-- fixed using the action to update forecasts from calling twice
+- fixed using the service to update forecasts from calling twice

 v3.0.41
 - recoded logging.
 Re-worded.
 More debug vs info vs error logging.
 - API usage counter was not recorded when reset to zero at UTC midnight
-- added a new action where you can call to update the Solcast Actuals data for the forecasts
+- added a new service where you can call to update the Solcast Actuals data for the forecasts
 - added the version info to the intergation UI

 v3.0.40